dnmiller/rbis/README.md

 - `nullproj`: Calculate the projection of one matrix onto the null-space of another.
 - `buildLMIs`: Generate LMIs for solving eigenvalue-constrained problems.
+- `isInRegion`: Determine if a matrix is in a given LMI region.

 This software is released under the 3-clause BSD license.
 See LICENSE.txt for details.